 Caban Cader & Snowdonia National Park

 Vintage furnishings are dotted throughout the cosy space (floorboards are from a former BBC studio), giving it a warm, homely feel.
 There’s a small kitchen where you can prepare breakfast and simple suppers on the hob, hot shower and compost toilet (my least favourite part of the cabin, but needs must), table, sofa and the pièce de résistance, a log burner.
-It’s all very eco and sustainable, which is another huge plus of staying here.
+It’s all very eco and sustainable, which is another huge plus when staying here.

 Getting cosy at Cabin Cader